Barbra Streisand's Greatest Hits Volume 2: Critical reception

 Barbra Streisand's Greatest Hits Volume 2 was critically acclaimed by music critics.
 It was given a perfect five out of five stars rating by AllMusic's William Ruhlmann, who called it a "genre-defining album [...] that drew upon the rock revolution to redefine classic pop for a new generation".
 He also gave praise towards the album for successfully capturing the best of her "contemporary soft-rock [and] highly successful" singles from her "largely inconsistent" albums.
 Additionally, Ruhlmann claimed that the success of the record stemmed from the fact that her singles in the 1970s were more "precious" and not always "show music material", contrasting to her songs in the 1960s.
+The reviewer of the Cash Box magazine wrote: "It is a testament to her talent that she has been able in the 1970s to generate as consistent a string of hits as she did in the '60s, as documented by this LP."
 As part of Rolling Stone's The New Rolling Stone Record Guide, released in 1983, they rated the collection a perfect five stars.
 Streisand's first volume from 1970 and Guilty from 1980 also achieved the same status.